gklyne/annalist/documents/installing-annalist.md

     In this case, you will need to use the `-p` option when running `virtualenv` to create a python environment for Annalist (see below).

 2. Go to the workspace directory, create a Python virtual environment and activate it (i.e. make it the current Python environment).
-This avids having the Annalist installation stomp over any otrher python installation, and makes it very easy to discard if or when it is not required.
+This avoids having the Annalist installation stomp over any other Python installation, and makes it very easy to discard if or when it is not required.

         cd $WORKSPACE
         virtualenv annenv